jaydennleemc/Cocktails-App/README.md

 # Cocktail Database

-## The app all drink is get from 'The CocktailDB' (https://www.thecocktaildb.com/)
+This app all drinks is get from 'The CocktailDB' (https://www.thecocktaildb.com/)

+They provide RESET API for public but some apis needs auth with key

-## Please visit their website to known more, if you have interesting
+Please visit their website to known more, if you have interesting

+# Libraries

+- axios (API Client)
+- react-native-router-flux (Scene Navigation)
+- react-native-drawer (Drawer Menu)
+- react-native-fast-image (Image Loader)
+- react-content-loader (Loading animation)
+- react-native-vector-icons (Icons)